miku/metha/README.md

 > repositories that expose structured metadata via OAI-PMH.
 Service Providers
 > then make OAI-PMH service requests to harvest that metadata. -- https://www.openarchives.org/pmh/

-The metha command line tools can gather information on OAI-PMH endpoints and to harvest data incrementally.
+The metha command line tools can gather information on OAI-PMH endpoints and harvest data incrementally.

 The functionality is spread accross a few different executables: